ebagdasa/multimodal_injection/README.md

 image_injection.run_result(partial_X, prompt, init_query, cow_query_list, model, tokenizer, unnorm)
 ```

-Load the perturbed image we trained before and run the model inference with it
+We can also load the perturbed image that was trained before and run the model inference with it

 ```bash
 # Load the previous perturbed image first